Germany detects first mpox variant Ib case – DW – 10/22/2024

 That came after an outbreak of the viral infection in the Democratic Republic of Congo, where the new variant emerged, spread to neighboring countries.

-According to the WHO, clade Ib is believed to be more contagious and more dangerous than previous mpox variants that have occured in Germany.
+According to the WHO, clade Ib is believed to be more contagious and more dangerous than previous mpox variants that have been seen in Germany.
 However, public health experts warn that there is still too little reliable data on the variant to be certain.

 The first case of the clade Ib mpox variant outside the African continent was confirmed in Sweden in mid-August.